‘Sports Illustrated’ Model Robin Holzken Puts On Busty Display In Plunging Dress On Instagram

-Robin Holzken is reminiscing of warmer days, as her Instagram page show.
-On Monday, the Sports Illustrated swimsuit model took to the popular social media platform to share a sizzling snapshot of herself in a low-cut dress that puts her flawless physique on display.
+Robin Holzken is reminiscing of warmer days, as her Instagram page shows.
+On Monday, the Sports Illustrated swimsuit model took to the popular social media platform to share a sizzling snapshot of herself in a low-cut dress, one that put her flawless physique on display.

 In the photo in question, the Dutch beauty is donning a black-and-white dress featuring a plunging neckline that reaches down to her stomach, showing off a lot of cleavage.
-The dress, which her post’s tag indicates is courtesy of Beach Bunny Swimwear, consists of a triangle top with white stripes over black that goes over the model’s shoulders.
+The dress, which her post’s tag indicates is courtesy of Beach Bunny Swimwear, consists of a triangle top that goes over the model’s shoulders.
 The dress also has two cutouts on either side, exposing her toned obliques, and two thick black bands at the waist that criss-cross toward her lower back.

-The 21-year-old swimsuit model is looking intensely at the camera with fierce eyes and lips slightly pursed in a seductive and mysterious way.
-She is wearing black eyeliner on her upper lid, giving her a cat eye that makes the deep blue of her eyes stand out.
-Her chocolate hair is side swept and down in large, loose curls that cascade over her shoulders, back and onto her chest.
-Holzken accessorized her look with gold hoops on her ears and an upper arm bracelet in the same color.
+The 21-year-old swimsuit model is looking intensely at the camera with her fierce eyes.
+Her lips are slightly pursed in a seductive and mysterious way.
+She is wearing black eyeliner on her upper lid, giving her a cat eye look that makes the deep blue of her eyes stand out.
+Her chocolate-colored hair is styled down in large, loose curls that cascade over her shoulders and back, spilling onto her chest.
+Holzken accessorized her look with gold hoop earrings and an upper arm bracelet in the same color.

 According to the model’s geotag, she posed for the photo while in Belize, though she didn’t specify the occasion or the date.
-The post, which the model shared with her 338,000 Instagram followers, garnered more than 3,100 likes and more than 50 comments in just a few minutes after being posted, at the time of this writing.
+The post, which the model shared with her 338,000 Instagram followers, garnered more than 3,100 likes and more than 50 comments in relatively short order.
 Users of the social media platform took to the comments section to share their admiration for the model, and to request that she share beauty tips.

 “Could you do makeup routine and a nutrition hacks/what I eat in a day video please?” one fan asked.